 Cons:

-Halal ETFs are for investors who want a variety of Shariah-compliant assets.
+Halal ETFs are for investors who want a variety of Sharia-compliant assets.
 Hejaz benchmarks against MSCI World Islamic which targets clean energy, community services, and health care.
 Hejaz does not invest in companies and industries that are Islamically impermissible.
 These companies involve alcohol, pork, tobacco, weapons, gambling, and pornography.

 Halal ETFs and Halal Shares are both investment options that adhere to Islamic principles.
 However, they differ in several key aspects: